 - If you are using an Ethernet-connected computer, check the Ethernet connection between the computer and the router as described in the previous section. - Make sure your computer's IP address is on the same subnet as the router.
 If you are using the recommended addressing scheme, your computer's address should be in the range of 192.168.0.2 to 192.168.0.254.
-Refer to "Preparing Your Network" on page 36 to find your computer's IP address. - If your computer's IP address is shown as 169.254.x.x.; it might because recent versions of Windows and MacOS generate and assign an IP address if the computer cannot reach a DHCP server.
+Refer to "Preparing Your Network" on page 34 to find your computer's IP address. - If your computer's IP address is shown as 169.254.x.x.; it might because recent versions of Windows and MacOS generate and assign an IP address if the computer cannot reach a DHCP server.
 These auto-generated addresses are in the range of 169.254.x.x.
 If your IP address is in this range, check the connection from the computer to the router and reboot your computer. - If your router's IP address was changed and you do not know the current IP address, clear the router's configuration to factory defaults.
 This will set the router's IP address to 192.168.0.1.
-This procedure is explained in "Using the Reset Button to Reset the Router" on page 32. - Make sure your browser has Java, JavaScript, or ActiveX enabled.
+This procedure is explained in "To restore the factory default configuration settings, press the reset button on the bottom of the router following the steps below." on page 30. - Make sure your browser has Java, JavaScript, or ActiveX enabled.
 If you are using Internet Explorer, click Refresh to be sure the Java applet is loaded. - Try quitting the browser and launching it again. - Make sure you are using the correct login information.
 The factory default login name is admin and the password is password.
 Make sure that CAPS LOCK is off when entering this information.